apache/struts-maven/README.txt

 INFORMATION
 ===========
-- This is Struts 2's "Starter" Maven Archetype
+- This is Struts 2's "Blank" Maven Archetype
-- To be used to create a simple webapp template that one could alter to meet his/her needs.
-- The created template contains
-  - sitemesh integration
-  - a simple Struts action
-  - a simple Struts action level validation
-  - a simple Struts action alias level validation
-  - a simple Struts global conversion
-  - a simple Struts action level conversion
-  - a simple Struts global resource bundle
-  - a simple Struts action level resource bundle

 USAGE
 =====